Find out how to use a grocery price list to figure out what’s the best deal.

-The key is to be organized about couponing.
+The key is to be know what the lowest price is.
 Our grocery bill is the next largest bill after rent.
 So it was definitely worth my time to figure out how to do this.
 And I want to stay a stay at home mom.

-As I read a lot of frugal living and stay at home mom blogs, I’m learning about the grocery price book.
-A grocery price book is a record of your past purchases on items you buy the most so you can determine which store had the lowest price on a particular item.
+As I read a lot of frugal living and stay at home mom blogs, I’m learning about the grocery price list.
+A grocery price list is a record of your past purchases on items you buy the most so you can determine which store had the lowest price on a particular item.

 - Store name